The universal family of punctured Riemann surfaces is Stein

 \section{A relative Oka principle for fibrewise algebraic maps}

-In this section, we describe a relative Oka principle (see Theorem \ref{th:AOP}) for holomorphic fibrewise algebraic maps from the Teichm\"uller family $V(g,n)$ $(n\ge 1)$, or more generally from any manifold $\Omega=Z\setminus H$ as in Theorem \ref{th:A-embedding}, to a class of complex algebraic manifolds which includes all flexible manifolds in the sense of Arzhantsev et al.\ \cite{ArzhantsevFlennerKalimanKutzschebauchZaidenberg2013DMJ}.
-In order to state this result, we must recall the following notions; see Gromov \cite[0.5, p.\ 8.5.5]{Gromov1989}, \cite[Definition 5.6.13]{Forstneric2017E}, or \cite[Definition 3.1]{Forstneric2023Indag}.
+In this section, we prove a relative Oka principle for holomorphic fibrewise algebraic maps from any manifold $\Omega=Z\setminus H$ as in Theorem \ref{th:A-embedding} to a class of complex algebraic manifolds which includes all flexible manifolds in the sense of Arzhantsev et al.\ \cite{ArzhantsevFlennerKalimanKutzschebauchZaidenberg2013DMJ}; see Theorem \ref{th:AOP}.
+This holds in particular for the Teichm\"uller family $\Omega=V(g,n)$ for any $g\ge 0$ and $n\ge 1$.
+In order to state this result, we recall the following notions; see Gromov \cite[0.5, p.\ 8.5.5]{Gromov1989}, \cite[Definition 5.6.13]{Forstneric2017E}, or \cite[Definition 3.1]{Forstneric2023Indag}.

 A {\em dominating holomorphic spray} on a complex manifold $Y$ is a holomorphic map $s:E\to Y$ from the total space of a holomorphic vector bundle $E\to Y$ such that